-To execute your first program on your QMI, we will run a simple quantum coin-toss program using the QVM simulator.
+To execute your first program, we will run a simple quantum coin-toss program using the QVM simulator.
 This program prepares a quantum state which is in an equal superposition of the (heads) and (tails) states on three separate qubits (coins).
 It uses quantum mechanics to randomly select between heads and tails, similar to flipping a coin.

 This program, with the filename

 hello_world.py, is already included in the home directory of your IDE in the

 Open a terminal and simply run :